bbc/audiowaveform/README.md

 Then, to create a PNG image of a waveform, either specify the zoom level, in samples per pixel, or the time region to render.

+To create a waveform data file containing multiple channels, rather than combining all channels into a single waveform:

+    $ audiowaveform -i test.mp3 -o test.dat -z 256 -b 8 --split-channels

 The following command creates a 1000x200 pixel PNG image from a waveform data file, at 50 pixels per second, starting at 5.0 seconds from the start of the